Lumi-supercomputer/Getting_Started_with_AI_workshop/bonus_material/pytorch_cotainr_container_basics/README.md

 ## 4. Scale to multiple GPUs (GCDs) within a single node using DDP

 In order to scale the training to multiple GCDs in a single node on LUMI, the Python training code must be adapted to use some distributed training strategy, e.g. Distributed Data Parallel (DDP).
 When launching such a distributed training, the distributed environment, i.e. the handling of processes and their communication, must be setup correctly.
 We recommend to launch one process per GCD and use RCCL for communication between GPUs/GCDs.
 Since there are 8 GCDs per LUMI-G node, this results in 8 processes that need to communicate via RCCL.
-To get the shortest communication path, and thus optimal performance, these processes must be bound to the CPU cores that are closest (in terms for communication latency) to their corresponding GCDs.
+Optionally, to get the shortest communication path, and thus optimal performance, these processes must be bound to the CPU cores that are closest (in terms for communication latency) to their corresponding GCDs.
 There are multiple ways to setup such a distributed training, e.g.

 - **SLURM environment setup**: Let SLURM handle the process management and bindings, and use the relevant SLURM environment variables in your Python script when calling `torch.distributed.init_process_group()`.
 The `train_multi_gpu_ddp_env_setup.py` Python script together with the `train_multi_gpu_ddp_env_setup.sh` SLURM batch script provides an example of how to launch a training using a single node in the `standard-g` partition based on this approach.
 - **torchrun setup**: Have SLURM launch a single process with all CPU cores and GPUs allocated.
 Have `torchrun` manange the processes and manually set the correct bindings from within your Python script based on the environment variables set by `torchrun`.
 The `train_multi_gpu_ddp_torchrun.py` Python script together with the `train_multi_gpu_ddp_torchrun.sh` SLURM batch script provides an example of how to launch a training using a single node in the `standard-g` partition based on this approach.